OK, it’s not that serious, but it is a big problem.

 Give equal voice to thinkers, planners and doers.
 It will improve your chances for success… and NPR won't have to conduct an autopsy on your decisions.

 If you found this post helpful, share it with a colleague.
-If you would like to be notified when we post new articles (1-3 times per month), add your email to our sign-up form over in the sidebar.
+If you would like to be notified when we post new articles, add your email to our sign-up form over in the sidebar.

 Joe Deaton is founder and President of Bluegrass Learning.
 He is a 'thinker' and 'doer' who get's planning help from the 'Negative Nancy's' on his team, who love to throw the cold water of reality on his brilliant ideas.